-At Morris Bart, LLC, we have extensive experience in personal-injury law, and our qualified legal team can help you through the process of your accident claim.
-Call us today at 1-888-996-7971 to schedule an appointment with a skilled and trusted Alexandria personal-injury attorney.
+At Morris Bart, LLC, we have experience handling personal injury cases like yours, and our legal team can help you through the process.
+We provide complimentary initial consultations with a lawyer near you.
+Call us today at (800) 537-8185 to schedule an appointment with a skilled and trusted Alexandria personal injury attorney.

 to find a Morris Bart office near you.